 You probably already know that paint colors can be very expressive of who you are but did you know that colors can be used to evoke a certain feeling?
+This is especially true when using these colors to paint the interior of your home.
 From relaxed and serene to bold and thought provoking.
 Color can help transform a space and entice the specific vibe you are going for.
 Today’s post will help give you a breakdown of the psychology behind each color and where they can be most powerful in your home.
 Before we get into it though make sure you’ve ready Parts One and Two of our Kind Color Series.
 Alright, let’s do this!

 Psychology of Red

 Ah, red.
 The color of passion and heat.
 What better color to begin with?
 Red is an incredibly bold color that will absolutely make a statement.
 You often see red being used for front doors and accent walls but what message is that sending to neighbors and guests?
 This attention grabber gives off the feeling of strength, warmth, energy, and excitement.

 Play it safe: Try an accent wall or keep it in the earth tones

 Go Bold: Try a space like a dining room